-- External memory (recommended: ACA22-USB-C (EEC)) - ▶ USB-C to USB-A adapter (only if you use a different external memory than the recommended one) - ▶ USB cable to connect the USB-C port of the device with the computer - Computer with VT100 terminal emulation (for example PuTTY) or a serial terminal
+- External memory (recommended: ACA22-USB-C (EEC)) - USB-C to USB-A adapter (only if you use a different external memory than the recommended one) - USB cable to connect the USB-C port of the device with the computer - Computer with VT100 terminal emulation (for example PuTTY) or a serial terminal

-Perform the following steps: Plug the external memory into your computer.
+Perform the following steps: ☐ Plug the external memory into your computer.
 In the root directory of the external memory, add an empty file named recovery.txt.
 Plug the external memory into the device.
-Restart the device. ☐ Restart the device. ☐ Observe the LEDs while the device boots.
+Restart the device.
+Observe the LEDs while the device boots.
 When the Status LED flashes alternately red and green, the device has successfully booted into the Recovery Mode.
 Note: You find the description of the display elements in the "Installation" user manual.

-Access the System Monitor
+Accessing System Monitor 1

-Perform the following steps: ☐ Remove the external memory from the device. ☐ Connect your computer to the device using the USB cable. ☐ Open the VT100 terminal emulation on the computer to display the System Monitor ☐ Select the appropriate COM port.
+Per form the following steps:

+Remove the external memory from the device.

+Connect your computer to the device using the USB cable.

+Open the VT100 terminal emulation on the computer.

+Select the appropriate COM port.
-When the computer and the device are successfully connected, you see a black screen.

-Perform the following steps: ☐ Press the <Enter> key to display the System Monitor.
-You see the following view on your computer: System Monitor 1 (Selected OS: ...-10.2 (2025-02-09 12:12)) 1 Manage operating system 3 Start selected operating system 4 Manage configurations 5 Show boot code information q End (reset and reboot) sysMon1> Figure 9: System Monitor 1 view ☐ To select a menu item, enter the corresponding number. $\ \square$ To leave a submenu and return to the main menu, press the <ESC> key.
-Note: To boot the device normally next time, only add the external memory without the recovery.txt file.
+When the computer and the device are successfully connected, you see a blank screen.
+Perform the following steps: ☐ Press the <Enter> key to display the System Monitor 1.
+You see the following information on the screen: System Monitor 1 (Selected OS: ...-10.3 (2025-04-28 12:06)) 1 Manage operating system 3 Start selected operating system 4 Manage configurations 5 Show boot code information q End (reset and reboot) sysMon1> Figure 9: System Monitor 1 view ☐ To select a menu item, enter the corresponding number. ☐ To leave a submenu and return to the main menu, press the <ESC> key.

+To boot the device normally next time, only add the external memory without the recovery.txt file.